 - Our older population are supported to enjoy a high quality of life and our more vulnerable citizens, their families and carers benefit from effective care and support services

 You can apply for a grant for a wide range of purposes as long as it is not for profit and brings benefits to the residents of East Dunbartonshire.
 In your application, you can ask for funding for:

 - start-up costs

 - special projects

-- running or capital costs
+- running costs